brunoluiz/brunoluiz.github.io/content/blog/2022/aug/imagewand-privacy-first-image-conversion-experiment-with-golang-and-wasm/index.md

 ![ImageWand main page](./02-imagewand.png)
 <center>
-  <small>Less is more, although I guess the application could benefit of more features 😅</small>
+  <small>Less is more, although I guess the application could benefit from more features 😅</small>
 </center>